joknarf/cdhist/README.md

 `CDNBDIRS`   : Number of directories in history to display (default 10)

 `CDINITDIRS` : Directory list (\n separated) to initialize CDHISTFILE if empty

+`CDPOWERLINE` : set to "n" to disable powerline symbol usage

 `cd -- -a` or `cd-- -a` will display full history